-The company's Head Office claims handling departments process and investigate as necessary all claims.
+The company's Head Office claims handling departments process, oversee and/or investigate as necessary all claims.
 Reserves are set in accordance with the company's reserving policy and these are reviewed individually on a regular basis.
 These limits vary in accordance with the individual's experience and seniority in a manner that ensures that the potentially serious claims are handled by senior and experienced personnel.

-The company limits its delegation of claims handling authority to one agent in Malta and to one overseas agent, both of which are monitored by appropriate auditing processes carried out by Head Office personnel.
+The company limits its delegation of claims handling authority to one agent in Malta and to two overseas agents, all of which are monitored by appropriate auditing processes carried out by Head Office personnel.
 Authority limits in relation to the handling and the settlement of claims are in place.